March 10, 2022

 Jurisdiction vs. Admissibility

-by Soham Panchamiya
+by Soham Jethani

 Should tribunals have more power on issues of pre-conditions?
 Michelle Nelson and Soham Panchamiya of Reed Smith address this perennial issue in arbitral proceedings and review recent developments and decisions.